 Students will be required to perform the bulk of their master’s research during the summer between the first and second year.
 Research can be performed on campus or at an external laboratory (requires prior approval from the Program Director and faculty).

 During the second year Graduate Seminar course, each student will be required to present a one-hour seminar on the results of their research as part of FSC 504 (Seminar).
-However, the seminar will only be conducted with the approval of the primary mentor.
+However, the seminar will only be conducted with the approval of the primary mentor and after a competed draft of the thesis or manuscript has been submitted to the student’s research committee.
 Students requiring additional time to prepare for the seminar may do so as long as they do not exceed the required timeframe for completion of the degree.
-A committee of faculty is responsible for writing a review of the seminar and providing a grade to the instructor of the Graduate Seminar.
+A primary mentor is responsible for writing a review of the seminar and providing a grade to the instructor of the Graduate Seminar.
 Students will also be required to write a thesis or manuscript for publication during the second year.
-The progress of the writing will be monitored during the Seminar Course.
 Students requiring additional time to complete the thesis or manuscript may do so as long as they do not exceed the required timeframe for completion of the degree.
 Students are also required to register for 1 credit of research in both semesters under FSC 599 in the academic year immediately after summer research.

 Course Sequence